 Forgotten Hollywood (Saturday, 3-4pm) showcases movie music and standards from Hollywood's Golden Age, and regularly features selections from your favorite classic films.
 Hosted by Manny Pacheco, author of Forgotten Hollywood, Forgotten History, the program shares whimsical and nostalgic stories about the bygone days of the Studio Era, and airs occasional interviews with movie legends and cinema-related individuals.
 Recent interviewees include Debbie Reynolds and Art Laboe.

-Radio Deluxe (Sunday, 2-4pm), hosted by renowned jazz guitarist and singer John Pizzarelli, is founded on the music of The Great American Songbook, whose composers include Cole Porter, Irving Berlin, Richard Rodgers, George Gershwin, Hoagy Carmichael, Harold Arlen, and many more.
+Radio Deluxe (Sunday, 3-5pm), co-hosted by renowned jazz guitarist and singer John Pizzarelli and singer Jessica Molaskey, is founded on the music of The Great American Songbook, whose composers include Cole Porter, Irving Berlin, Richard Rodgers, George Gershwin, Hoagy Carmichael, Harold Arlen, and many more.
 Radio DeLuxe achieves its timeless quality and universal appeal by programming based on sound and style rather than charts and decades, and features newer recordings by contemporary artists like Diana Krall, Norah Jones, Peter Cincotti, Michael Bublé, Jessica Molaskey, John Pizzarelli and Stacey Kent, as well as classic recordings by performers like Frank Sinatra, Ella Fitzgerald, and Tony Bennett.
 Radio Deluxe aims to bring a new generation of American Standards artists to a new generation of listeners.